LAKERS TOGETHER: COVID vaccine required by September 30. Face coverings required indoors.

 4.2.4.
 Written Statement of Appointment

-Every person appointed to a position covered by this Section 2 of Chapter 4, shall receive a statement in writing, from the Dean or other appropriate appointing officer, of the terms and conditions of the appointment before the appointment becomes effective.
+Every person appointed to a position covered by these sections BOT 4.2.1 - 4.2.30, shall receive a statement in writing, from the Dean or other appropriate Appointing Officer, of the terms and conditions of the appointment before the appointment becomes effective.
 All appointments are subject to the provisions of these policies and Board of Trustees approval.

-Because of the importance of teaching, scholarship and service at GVSU, joint appointments may be desirable in certain circumstances.
+18.104.22.168 Joint Appointment Because of the importance of teaching, scholarship and service at the University, joint appointments may be desirable in certain circumstances.
 A joint appointment is a formal arrangement between two units that specifies the terms under which a member of one unit also provides service to the other unit.
-For purposes of a joint appointment, "unit" can mean college, department, school, program or library and the "primary unit" is where the faculty member's tenure status resides and the "secondary unit" negotiates for some portion of the faculty member's service.
+For purposes of a joint appointment, "unit" can mean College, department, school, program or University Libraries.
+The "primary unit" is where the faculty member's tenure status resides and the "secondary unit" negotiates for some portion of the faculty member's service.